Text by Meritxell Rosell

 Asked when he started becoming interested in forensic architectures practices, the director says it happened around 10 years ago when he visited Palestine: I had little understanding of the occupation, but I found a copy of Eyal Weizman’s (founder of the Forensic Architecture group at Goldmisth’s University) book Hollow Land before we left.
 Staying in several cities across the West Bank, we encountered the complex ways in which territory is divided up and life is made hell through military and architectural occupation.
 In detailing how the military, civic plans and domestic architecture had been articulated to intensify areas of occupation the book helped put the experiences of the Palestinian people we met into both a physical and political context, exposing the inscription of war across the Palestinian landscape.

 Architecture can be read as a kind of built sediment of a life lived within, manipulated through political action.
 The forms of buildings chosen, the damage to those buildings, record the lives of people in that place.
 This is similar in some ways to the paranormal concept of Stone Tape theory – which suggests that ghosts are in effect spirit trapped recordings of people who have lived within the building, recorded by the stone of the building itself.
 Moments of life, particularly intense incidents – are repeated endlessly – a haunting being a disembodied trauma loop, preserved beyond the life of its host.
-In urban warfare against civilian populations, architecture is both the site of specific attacks and the means of attack and through reading their work you begin to start seeing both brutal and subtle traces of the securitocratic dimension left in architecture.
+In urban warfare against civilian populations, architecture is both the site of specific attacks and the means of attack.
+Through reading their work, you begin to start seeing both brutal and subtle traces of the securitocratic dimension left in architecture.

 This approach lead directly to my work for Nazar.
 Nazar told me about a situation in 1992 in Luanda which involved members of his family and many others being trapped in the middle of the city as the ruling party sent soldiers to murder them following a rigged election.
 It was such an intense moment within the complex machination of the Angolan civil war.
-I wanted to make something that felt like it exposed different lines of context, and through this recontextualisation the spaces are transformed:
+I wanted to make something that felt like it exposed different lines of context, and through this recontextualisation, the spaces are transformed:

-“The surrounding war turns the hotel room a collapsing bunker for the people inside,
+The surrounding war turns the hotel room into a collapsing bunker for the people inside,

 the hope of the election has become a flurry of voting slips on the breeze,

-Working through this environment with cinematic language from Hype Williams music videos”.
+Working through this environment with cinematic language from Hype Williams music videos:

 When asked why architectural constructions are so relevant and central to civil conflicts and narratives and storytelling Heppell explains that architecture is central to conflict and storytelling because it is how we articulate territory for life to exist through.
 Conflict is about storytelling in terms of context and architecture is constructed and reconstructed through conflict.
 Civil conflict is where there are multiple stories about the division of territory that can’t live together, and violence can erupt from storytelling.

 While the Bunker video was shot in October 2019 at Studio GKZ, Somerset House London and animated over the next eight months while under lockdown in China and the UK, the piece evolved as a concept over quite a long time.
 Heppell shot Nazar and Shannen’s performances with the idea of creating as much flexibility for the animation stage, planning to make something with abstract models built out of photographs of the actual buildings of the Tropico and Turismo hotels.
-Going into the process details Heppell shares:
+Going into the process details, Heppell shares:

 I built up an archive of footage and imagery to build these models, there were a lot of problems with finding images of the buildings- one of them had been rebuilt and I could only find images of it in its current state, and the other I could only find historical images from the 1960s and low-resolution external photographs of it as a derelict structure.
 I began to amass imagery from other sites that felt like they represented the incident I was trying to describe; abandoned brutalist hotels in Angola and the Azores, the aftermath of massacres in hotels in Mali and Mumbai, video and photography from the Angolan civil war.

 Technically probably the biggest challenge was the concept-making; the required technical and lateral thinking complex – every adjustment required adjusting other layers to prepare the space for it.
 On the other hand, he feels the biggest successes were found in lots of new ways to cheat cinematic effects digitally:

 Action cinema has a language of choreographed destruction; Kevin B. Lee’s great film Transformers; The Premake shows the impositions of the immense constructions of these “big trainset” productions that people like Michael Bay and James Cameron used to make these films.
 For Bunker, I wanted to approach this language but without the scale of production or crew.
 Breaking this down into the abstract forms of debris and explosions using hi-res stock of fire, blood splatters and smoke, obscured by animated moving silhouettes, made it a really satisfying piece to construct.

-Taking from the protest art of the 60s to social realism, to relational aesthetics and social engagement, to the activist strain of much post-internet art and the new practices of Forensic Architecture, Rob Heppell’s work becomes a sentient visual representation of political and social unrest, giving a new dimension to ideas and voices that need to be heard more.
+Taking from the protest art of the 60s to social realism to relational aesthetics and social engagement, to the activist strain of much post-internet art and the new practices of Forensic Architecture, Rob Heppell’s work becomes a sentient visual representation of political and social unrest, giving a new dimension to ideas and voices that need to be heard more.
 Using his own words as a beautiful coda the breeze carries the camera through the liminal states of life and death and the fight for political and historical representation.